Material flow analysis (MFA)

-Material flow analysis (MFA) is a quantitative method to figure out the flow of materials and energy through economy.
-MFA works by capturing mass balance in an economy, where extraction and import can be considered as inputs and consumption and export as outputs.
+Material flow analysis (MFA) is a quantitative method to determine the flow of materials and energy through an economy.
+It works by capturing the mass balance in an economy, where extraction and imports are considered inputs and consumption and exports as outputs.
 The mass balance of inputs should be equal to outputs, which is useful in determining the efficiency of the use of material resources.
-From the perspective of waste in general, MFA is required to develop a standard tool of waste statistics between countries.
-However, it can be difficult to implement for plastic waste because many plastic materials, such as polyethylene and polypropylene, are used for different products (Moriguchi and Hashimoto, 2016).

 MFA of Plastics in Thailand